birchill/10ten-ja-reader/CONTRIBUTING.md

 ```

 After publishing the release, it should automatically be uploaded to AMO
-(Firefox) and the Edge Store but we need to manually upload it to the Chrome Web
+(Firefox), the Edge Store, and the Chrome Web Store but we need to manually
-Store and Thunderbird add-ons site.
+upload it to the Thunderbird add-ons site.

 ### Releasing on Safari